 SaraJane Devereaux (pronounced: Dev-er-Row) is a poet and student from Las Vegas, Nevada.
 SaraJane has a passion for literature and film and would like to study both in college as well as music technology.
 She is an honors student and is currently secretary of their schools chapter of NHS and is determined and works hard.
 They have worked with Feed Us With Words, Blue Things Zine, Paper Crane Journal and more!
 She writes articles on things that inspire them.

 Tula Jiménez Singer is a 17-year-old Cuban-American who recently moved to Brooklyn after spending several years in Havana.
 You can read her work on The Teen Magazine, Write the World, The Weight Journal and her blog El Cuarto de Tula, among others.
 She wants her pieces to be a slice of her life — filled with jazz, oceans, identity crises, and chocolate.
 She writes because she cannot let it go.

-Matthew is the social media manager of the Ice Lolly Review magazine.
+Matthew is the general manager of the Ice Lolly Review magazine.
 He loves his three yorkies and is the captain of his school's debate team.
-He took the position for two reasons, one: he loves poetry, and two: he is addicted to twitter.
-In his free time he knits.
+In his free time, he knits.